Resort Municipality Initiative (RMI)

 Past Tofino Projects Funded through RMI

 Since becoming a Resort Municipality in 2008, RMI funding has allowed Tofino to invest in the following programs and services:

-Downtown Vitalization: The RMI program has partially funded the revitalization Fourth Street and the blocks of Campbell Street, between Fourth and Second Streets.
+Downtown Vitalization: The RMI program has partially funded the revitalization of Fourth Street and the blocks of Campbell Street, between Fourth and Second Streets.
 The upgrades included civil infrastructure as well as pedestrian, parking and landscape improvements.
-In 2015, RMI funds will support a portion of the Main Street 2.0 revitalization project
+In 2015, RMI funds supported a portion of the Main Street 2.0 revitalization project.

 Mountain Bike Park and Trails: Between 2012 and 2014, The District of Tofino creation a mountain bike skills park and a 1.3-kilometer-multi-use bike trail connected to the Tonquin Trail network.
 The project was completed in partnership with a local group of bike enthusiasts who raised $25,000 towards the construction of the bike park.

 Improved Water and Beach Access: RMI funding has allowed the District of Tofino to invest in infrastructure improvements to local beaches, including washrooms, hot showers, and surf change houses at North and South Chesterman Beach.